European-Unified-ID/EUID-docs/api/README.md

 ## Contact Info

-To access to EUID, contact the appropriate team at The Trade Desk listed below.
+To get access to EUID, contact the appropriate team at The Trade Desk listed below.

 | Your Role | Contact Email |
 | :--- | :--- |